-Hard hat is mandatory
+Hard hat is mandatory on construction sites

 The good thing is that the law obliges companies to pay attention to work safety in many ways.
 According to the occupational safety and health law, it is mandatory to always wear a hard hat at the construction site and to provide the site workers with adequate eye and hearing protection.

 It is also a well-known fact that the personal protective equipment must be suitable for the work in question, for example cold, hot, fire- and explosion-hazardous work environments.
 Taking ergonomics into account means that the protective equipment must not unnecessarily impede the employee’s work movements or working positions.

 So, there´s a challenging equation to solve in the daily work!

 Despite legislation, there are still too many head injuries